 There are three absolute must-haves in this scenario:

-- Review Management – Capturing reviews is essential to maximize your visibility on Map Pack results for maps or searches that incorporate a geographic component (eg. Attorney near me).
+- Review Management – Capturing reviews is essential to maximize your visibility on Map Pack results for maps or searches incorporating a geographic component (eg. Attorney near me).

 Additionally, I’d also recommend maintaining a presence across social media.
 While you may not be building your own community, having an active social media presence where you are sharing content that boosts your visibility, providing trust indicators like public accolades, certifications, and partnerships, along with being responsive to customer concerns is essential in managing your reputation.